Show All Answers

 Small cell deployment is regulated by the Federal Communications Commission (FCC) which has placed limits on the regulatory authority of cities.

 Wireless antennas are regulated by the Federal Communications Commission (FCC).
 Small cell antennas transmit very low levels of radio waves compared to traditional macro cell antennas.
 The approved radiated emission levels from small cells meet the current accepted health and safety guidelines.
 The safety of radio waves has been extensively studied and government agencies and groups that set standards continuously review this research.
 For more information, please refer to the FCC’s Safety FAQ.
-Additional details can be found at the U.S Food and Drug Administration, the National Cancer Institute, and the World Health Organization.
+Additional details can be found at the U.S Food and Drug Administration and National Cancer Institute.

 The Telecommunications Act of 1996 contained provisions relating federal jurisdiction to regulate human exposure to RF emissions from certain transmitting devices.
 In particular, Section 704 of the Act states that, “No state or local government or instrumentality thereof may regulate the placement, construction, and modification of personal wireless service facilities on the basis of environmental effects of radio frequency emissions to the extent that such facilities comply with the Commission’s regulations concerning such emission.”
 More information on FCC’s policy for Tower and Antenna Siting is available from the FCC’s Wireless Telecommunications Bureau and in the Local Government Official’s Guide to Transmitting Antenna RF Emission Safety